Skip to main content

 Pre-departure: Once you’ve chosen your location, your Student Onboarding Advisor will guide you through the pre-departure process, which includes passports, applying for your student visa, sharing flight information and completing various other forms to keep you on track for your departure date.
 As a William & Mary Spring Pathway participant, you will also receive an invitation to connect directly with your destination partner school as part of Verto orientation.

-ASCs provide day-to-day support for all of your academic needs during your time abroad.
-Through one-on-one meetings they will get to know you and your academic goals, and provide you with the resources and support to achieve them.
+SSAs provide day-to-day support for all of your academic needs during your time abroad.
+Through one-on-one meetings, they will get to know you and your academic goals and provide you with the resources and support to achieve them.
 They will also help you stay on track to maintain your William & Mary Spring Pathway requirements.

-SLCs provide an equally important role as your first point of contact for anything outside of academics.
-Issues with your roommate or housing, dealing with feelings of homesickness, or helping you navigate a doctor’s appointment are just a small part of the daily individualized emotional support you’ll receive from your SLC.
+SSAs also provide an equally important role as your first point of contact for anything outside of academics.
+Issues with your roommate or housing, dealing with feelings of homesickness, or helping you navigate a doctor’s appointment are just a small part of the daily individualized emotional support you’ll receive from your SSA.

 Verto Education takes the health and well-being of our participants seriously.